 The School of Theology is proud of having the oldest continuous graduate degree program in mission studies in an American university.

 BU’s 17 colleges and schools along with a number of multi-disciplinary centers and institutes are central to the school’s research and teaching mission.
 In addition to taking courses with faculty in the School of Theology, students are encouraged to take courses in a variety of university departments including Anthropology, Religious Studies, History, Theology, and Sociology.
 The African Studies Center at BU is the second-oldest center of its kind in the United States; it maintains a major African studies library.
 Together with the Center for Asian Studies and the Center for Latin American Studies, significant faculty resources exist for African, Asian, and Latin American languages, history, anthropology, archeology, and religions.
-The heart of study at Boston University is its richly diverse and extremely talented scholarly community.
-The varied academic, cultural, and spiritual backgrounds of the student population make for a stimulating and fulfilling learning experience.
-It is the largest private research university in New England.

 Students of mission and world Christianity at Boston University have access to an excellent research library system, as well as to library resources in the metropolitan Boston area.
 Library facilities in a research university are far superior to those of most free-standing theological seminaries and the resources available at Boston University are exceptional:

 - The School of Theology Library – 138,000 volumes and 625 periodical subscriptions